RevStrat/silverstripe-agegate/README.md

 This module provides an age-gate function, with support for the IPStack API or GeoLite2 database.
 Please provide your own GeoLite2 database in the ```data``` folder.

+# Important Notice

+This plugin is no longer maintained.
+If you wish to take over maintenance, please reach out and I'll be happy to transfer.

 ### Installation

 composer require revstrat/silverstripe-agegate